drwhut/tabletop-club/docs/general/running_a_server.rst

 Running a server
 ****************

-OpenTabletop supports both local and online multiplayer through the use of dedicated servers.
+Tabletop Club supports both local and online multiplayer through the use of dedicated servers.
 This page explains how to set up a dedicated server, and how players can join the server.